For the proper working of the piping system, it has to be supported properly. The major purpose of pipe support is described below:

 The standby condition is also similar.
 If there are two pumps, one being standby and both connected in parallel (as shown), the design and operating temperature of both the connections will be the same.
 But the expansion of two parallel legs will not be nullified because at a time only one leg will be hot and another being cold.

-Have ‘Noise Control’
+Piping Supports for ‘Noise Control’

 In most of the plants, noise is resulting from vibration and if such vibrations are controlled, noise is reduced to a great extent.
 In such lines, between clamp (i.e. support) and pipe, the asbestos cloth is put to absorb vibration and avoid noise.